COSMOS-CTC-Cambridge/GRTeclyn/docs/setups.md

 ```
 srun -p pvc --nodes=1 --ntasks=28 --gres=gpu:1 --time=1:00:00 --pty bash
 ```
 This will give you a quarter of the node and 1 GPU for 1 hour (each node has 4 GPUs and 112 cores spread over 2 sockets).
 If you want your own node add `--exclusive` and change to `--gres=gpu:4`.
-Do not build GRTeclyn on the head node if you want to run on the Intel GPUs - it is a different architecture.
+Do not build GRTeclyn on the head node if you want to run on the Intel GPUs - it has a different architecture.

 2. Source the environment from the git repo `swirles-training`:
 ```